Warrawong Wildlife Sanctuary is a national treasure. It’s the way Australia ought to be.

-Warrawong was abandoned in 2013.
-However, the Sanctuary is gradually being opened to the public.
-A host of animal encounters, behind the scenes experiences, shows, tours, and camps are now available.
+Guided tours, behind the scenes encounters, and other amazing experiences are all available, when booked in advance.
 See our Meet the Animals page for a full list of experiences.
 Of course, if you can’t make it to the Sanctuary, we can being the Sanctuary to you.
 With Warrawong2U, we can bring a fascinating array of our Ambassador animals to your school, home, office, or special event.
 We bring the wildlife to you.

 There are so many opportunities to have up close and personal encounters with unique Australian wildlife at Warrawong Wildlife Sanctuary.
 Book a Tour to wander from grassland, to rainforest, to wetland… There are 5 distinct habitats at the Sanctuary, where you will see koalas, kangaroos, wallabies, and more, all enjoying life in their natural surrounds.